TISUnion/Carpet-TIS-Addition/README.md

 The mobs in lazy chunks will not despawn, like the behavior before 1.15

-This option has no effect in versions before 1.15
+This option only have effects between Minecraft 1.15 and 1.16

 - Type: `boolean`
 - Default value: `false`